knative/docs/blog/releases/announcing-knative-v0-24-release.md

 - For Serving, the recommended way to delete a Knative installation is to run `kubectl delete -f serving-core.yaml` and other release YAMLs you might have applied.
 - For Eventing, you must run the storage migration tool after the upgrade to migrate from v1beta2 to v1 `pingsources.sources.knative.dev` resources.
 - For Eventing, there are new experimental features and a new process for trying them out.
+For more information, see [Experimental features](https://knative.dev/docs/eventing/experimental-features/).
 - For Client, a new option `--env-value-from` was added to `kn service create` and `kn service update` to allow referencing values from secrets and config maps.
 The order of environment variables is now kept according to the order that `--env` related options